What is it Like Growing up Amish?

 But I also have pleasant memories of growing up Amish.
 We were taught to be responsible and work hard without complaining.
 But we also had lots of good clean fun!

 And I always knew that my parents loved me, even though they never told me so (typically the Amish do not show much affection), and I don't remember ever being complimented for a job well done.
 It was just expected that we do a good job.
 And I don't think I ever thought anything about it or expected a compliment.
 Just the feeling of knowing I did my best was good enough.

 I feel like I had a fairly normal childhood as an Amish kid growing up on a farm.
 Obviously, it was very different from how most kids grow up today.
 But it was more like most kids grew up a hundred years ago.

 And that's because the Amish still live more like everyone did in the 1800s.

-I hope you enjoyed this article.
-And don't forget to subscribe to my blog to keep up with my story and get some good Amish recipes.
+I hope you enjoyed this article about Amish children and what it was like to grow up Amish.
+Subscribe to my blog to keep up with my story and get some good Amish recipes.